-The Division of Student Life has a mission to foster intellectual, cultural, social, and emotional development of students by providing a climate conducive to learning and personal growth, enabling them to become fully productive members of a global community.
-As such, the division is looking for individuals to be a part of the Student Life family who can help elevate and enhance that mission through creativity and innovation.
+The Division of Student Life has a mission to foster the intellectual, cultural, social, and emotional development of students by providing a climate conducive to learning and personal growth, enabling them to become fully productive members of a global community.
+As such, the division is looking for individuals to be a part of the student life family who can help elevate and enhance that mission through creativity and innovation.
+Visit UT’s Human Resources website for more information on available positions.

 Benefits of Working in the Division of Student Life